rubeniriso/rubeniriso/README.md

 ## 🧑 About me

-I'm a Junior Full-Stack Web Developer, infinitely curious and constantly looking for chances to upgrade my toolkit!
+I'm an infinitely curious Software Engineer, constantly looking for chances to upgrade my toolkit!
 I finished my computer science studies in 2023 and have been working full time ever since for Inetum  Norte, while also making cool side projects!

 ## 👨‍💻 Currently working on...